-Item No. Impacts Receptor(s) Proposed Mitigation Measures Responsibility Party vegetation Ensure that agreements with the community and landowners on post construction hand-over are kept.
-16 Erosion control system failure management Check dams that are not properly constructed may suffer damage that could reduce the structural integrity of the erosion control structures during post- construction phase.
+ltem No Impacts Receptor(s) Proposed Mitigation Measures Responsibility Party Damage to land forms and vegetation Ensure that agreements with the community and landowners on post construction hand-over are kept. and landowners.
+Site Committee 18 Erosion control system failure management Check dams that are not properly constructed may suffer damage that could reduce the structural integrity of the erosion control structures during post-construction phase.
 Structures built in the channelization for stabilization purposes should be observed for damage especially during rainy seasons and after heavy storms.
 Any damage observed should be repaired immediately to avoid further damage and the eventual collapse.
-Community members; Ensure periodic monitoring of erosion control structures Continuous maintenance of erosion control structures including concrete channels and check dams, and bio-remediated areas for continued effectiveness.
-Community Leaders; Site Committee CBOs/CDOs
+Community members; Ensure periodic monitoring of erosion control structures Continuous maintenance of erosion control structures including concrete channels and check dams, and bio- remediated areas for continued effectiveness.
+Community Leaders; PE Site Committee CBOs/CDOs